Disability Union SAP Czech Republic

 We'd like to have 3 out 4% disabled required by law – truly on payroll!
 We'll be happy to see disabled staying 70% of time other employees spend with companies.
 Now disabled stay twice shorter for various reasons.
 We would like to reach 75% level of university education for disabled (compared to other employees).

 We'll work to achieve 80% satisfaction level on working conditions.
-Now it's less than 50% (numbers are taken from industry statistics and are not tied to any specific company)!
+Now it's less than 50% (numbers are taken from statistics and are not tied to any specific company)!

 "Empowering Disabled Individuals in the Workplace: A Focus on Office Employment"